 Traditional fish and chips, done proper and available in the city centre.
 Wright’s really has it all.
 I can’t really fault this place- they have everything from perfectly battered cod, fish cakes, scampi, fish fingers and of course, the holy grail of chip shops, scraps.

 Wright’s Fish & Chips,86 Cross St, Manchester M2 4LA

 Anchors Fish & Chips

-Most certainly one of the more established choices here in Manchester, this chippy is an East Didsbury institution.
-Once called Fosters, it was once noted by the Times to be in the top 30 fish & chip shops in the whole country, so it would be sacrilege to leave them off this list.
-Now called Anchors, they have everything you need which is available to take away or you can sit in which is actually quite pleasurable in comparison the usual plastic seats and tables.
+One of the more established choices here in Manchester, this chippy is an East Didsbury institution.
+Previously known as Fosters, it was once noted by the Times to be in the top 30 fish & chip shops in the whole country, so it would be sacrilege to leave them off this list.
+They’re a traditional chippy “with a modern twist”, with sustainable hand-cut fish, local suppliers and huge sharing ‘Tray Meals’ perfect for everyone to just tuck in and get messy.

 Anchors Fish & Chips, 812 Wilmslow Rd, Manchester M20 6UH